veegee/guv/docs/source/howitworks.rst

 advantage of this method is the simplicity of its design.
-Although sufficient for serving a very small number of clients, system resources quickly get maxed out when spawning a large number of threads frequently, and :func:`select.select` doesnt scale well to a large number of open file descriptors.
+Although sufficient for serving a very small number of clients, system resources quickly get maxed out when spawning a large number of threads frequently, and :func:`select.select` doesn't scale well to a large number of open file descriptors.

 An improvement on this design is using a platform-specific ``poll()`` mechanism